fsilavong/fsilavong.github.io/docs/blog/posts/interface.md

   - Enterprise LLM Deployment
 ---

-# If You Need a New UI for Every AI Use Case, You're Doing It Wrong
+# The New Bottleneck in Agentic Systems: Domain Knowledge Capture

 * LLMs removed the label bottleneck but not the knowledge bottleneck for industry application
 * Annotation moved from “pre-model” (labels) to “post-model” (prompts, tools, guardrails, evals), but our tooling didn’t.